 Used to set the date up until and including which you want to display payroll items.
 Note that the To date selected needs to be a later date than the From date.
 For performance reasons, there's a limit of 3 months (93 days) to how long a period you may select.

 This field is used to specifically select a subset of units to display payroll items for.
 All units are selected by default.
+Note that if you select a unit first and then select a district (see above) or unit group (see above), the unit field’s selection will be cleared.

 Home-unit employees (radio button)